 Cyclo looks like the sort of cozy kitchen in which Goldilocks would make herself at home.
 It even has a white picket fence outside.
 This Vietnamese restaurant serves pho, not porridge, but we wouldn’t be above breaking in to eat here.
 It’s one of the only Vietnamese spots in the neighborhood, and for a quick, go-to lunch, their shimmering beef pho and big banh mi are just right.

-Even if you aren’t a barbecue aficionado, and your first thought when you hear people refer to “the bark” on a brisket is to wonder what a brisket tree looks like, you should still make a trip to John Brown Smokehouse for some high-quality BBQ.
-Their burnt ends, which are also referred to as Kansas City caviar, may be the best bite of BBQ in the whole city.
-They tend to sell out by early evening, so consider coming during the day, when you can also sit in the backyard, drink beers at picnic tables, and listen to live music.
-If you don’t like day-drinking or you have a job that frowns on leaving midday to get BBQ in Queens, then come any time, and get the lamb sausage and rib tips if the burnt ends are scratched off the menu.
+Even if you aren’t a barbecue aficionado, and your first thought when you hear people refer to “the bark” on a brisket is to wonder what a brisket tree looks like, you should still make a trip to John Brown Smokehouse for some high-quality meat.
+Their burnt ends, also referred to as Kansas City caviar, are one of the best bites of BBQ in the whole city.
+They tend to sell out by early evening, so consider coming during the day, when you can sit in the backyard, drink beer at a picnic table, and listen to live music.

 You’ll smell fried chicken as soon as you come up the steps at the Vernon-Jackson 7 station.
 That’s coming from Jackson’s, a Southern restaurant right next to the train, with a moustache for a logo.
 In addition to fried chicken and waffles, you can get hush puppies, fried green tomatoes, and other comfort food that can be weirdly hard to find elsewhere in the city.
 Happy hour drinks and snacks are popular here, especially when they have live music.
 Jackson's is also a good weekend brunch option.